Sagensagen/CQRS-vessels/README.md

         -nlt LINESTRING \
         -lco GEOMETRY_NAME=geom \
         -lco FID=gid
 ```

-Alter the columns for readability / QX(query experience)
+Alter the columns for readability / QX(query experience).
+This can be skipped, but routinug query needs to be updated with the original column names.
 ```sql
 ALTER TABLE ship_routes RENAME COLUMN "length0" TO "cost";
 ALTER TABLE ship_routes RENAME COLUMN "from node0" TO source;